Soumyadeepchanda/celebal-tech/Week4/Readme.md

 The logistic regression model predicts the survival of passengers based on the provided features.
 The accuracy of the model on the test dataset is 72.97%.
 Additionally, various visualizations are generated to explore the dataset and gain insights into the relationships between different variables.

-# Multiple Models Training on the Google Play Store Dataset
+# 3.Multiple Models Training on the Google Play Store Dataset
 This project aims to train multiple models on the Google Play Store dataset to predict various app attributes and categories.
 The dataset contains information about different apps available on the Google Play Store, including app names, categories, ratings, reviews, sizes, and more.

 ## Dataset